|

 reminder for recalling when and how to use each course skill.

-a means to gauge the degree of learning accomplished, its significance
+provides a means to gauge the degree of learning accomplished, its

-to the roles participants perform, and their experience of satisfaction
+significance to the roles participants perform, and their experience

 - Electronic forms - provide a training agenda and